Overview

 Major Professor

-Potential students should review the Center for Forest Business faculty profiles and research areas to identify faculty members who match their interests and should contact the faculty directly.
-Different major professors look for different qualities in potential students.
+Potential students should review the Center for Forest Business faculty profiles and identify potential major professors who match their interests.
+Students should contact the faculty directly to introduce themselves and determine if the faculty member is a good fit for them as their major professor.
+Faculty will also evaluate potential students, and different major professors look for different qualities in their students.
 In general, when contacting a potential major professor, students should:

 - Write in a concise, professional, and respectful manner